-Clerk I/II (holding the functional title of Senior Executive Assistant/Executive Assistant) in the School of Public Health (Ref.: 519164) (to commence as soon as possible, on a two-year fixed-term basis with contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 10% of basis salary, with the possibility of renewal subject to funding availability and satisfactory performance)
+Clerk I/II (holding the functional title of Senior Executive Assistant/Executive Assistant) in the General Office, School of Public Health (Ref.: 520002) (to commence as soon as possible, on a two-year fixed-term basis with contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 10% of basic salary, with the possibility of renewal subject to satisfactory performance)

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will commence as soon as possible, and continue until April 30, 2023, or until the posts are filled, whichever is earlier.
+Review of applications will commence as soon as possible and continue until May 31, 2023, or until the post is filled, whichever is earlier.